 So ALA and GLA seemed to be very significant for assisting in nerve regeneration as well as being very neuroprotective.

-This is an antioxidant with bioenergetic and anti-inflammatory properties and protects the cells against apoptosis of neurons, “apoptosis” meaning cellular death.
+CoQ10 is an antioxidant with bioenergetic and anti-inflammatory properties that protects the cells against apoptosis of neurons, “apoptosis” meaning cellular death.
 So, it helps protect cells from dying.

-CoQ10 works as essential cofactors in oxidative phosphorylation in mitochondria.
-So, mitochondria are the units of your cellular membranes that actually produce energy.
-So, they help in the function of the cellular membranes, as well as the mitochondrial function to increase your oxidative protective functions.
+CoQ10 works as an essential cofactor in oxidative phosphorylation in mitochondria.
+Mitochondria are the units of your cellular membranes that actually produce energy.
+They help in the function of the cellular membranes, as well as the mitochondrial function to increase your oxidative protective functions.

-And here’s a research study working on Type 2 diabetes with peripheral neuropathy and CoQ10 showed superior bioavailability.
-And the form of ubiquitol.
-So if you’re looking for supplementation, you really want the ubiquitol in comparison to the ubiquinone, because these will have a greater viability, meaning they can help your peripheral neuropathy as well as your body will absorb it and use it.
+If you’re looking for supplementation, you really want ubiquinol in preference to ubiquinone, because it will have greater viability, meaning it can help your peripheral neuropathy and your body will absorb it and use it.

 Antioxidants basically help with all the free radicals that can damage your body’s cellular functions, such as your mitochondrial function.
 Mitochondria is critically important in your overall function.

 Vitamin C: Essential for developing the physiological function of the nervous system, vitamin C is critical for the fully functioning neurologic system as we age.

 Melatonin: Melatonin has been shown to have very neuroprotective effects on injured neurons, anti-inflammatory effects at the injury site, scar-reducing effects (reducing some of the scar tissue forming from an injury), as well as helping to proliferate stem cells and stimulating axonal regeneration.